Search

 Social Peer Influence

-Peers play a pivotal role in shaping teens’ behaviors and preferences.
+Peers play a large role in shaping teens’ behaviors and preferences.
 While positive peer influence can support development, it is important to monitor for unhealthy group dynamics that may lead to risky teenage behavior.

 A male teen experiencing extreme isolation; should be a red sign for parents.